-The UAE sits on the world's sixth-largest oil and gas reserves and is in pole position to provide companies with competitively priced, stable and reliable fuel supplies, His Excellency Omar Al Suwaidi, Undersecretary at the Ministry of Industry and Advanced Technology told the roundtable participants.
-The war in Ukraine and the consequent increase in fuel prices has highlighted the need for securing alternative sources of energy and improving efficiency.
+The UAE sits on the world's sixth-largest oil and gas reserves and is in pole position to provide companies with competitively priced, stable and reliable fuel supplies, His Excellency Omar Al Suwaidi, Undersecretary at the Ministry of Industry and Advanced Technology told the roundtable participants. sources of energy and improving efficiency.